How to Staff When Customers Arrive in Batches: Calculating Staffing Levels through Storage Processes

-Now that we have developed an understanding of queues with large batch arrivals through connections to storage processes, in this section we will leverage this insight and use the storage process models to staff the teleoperations system.
-In Section~\ref{modelSec}, we defined the staffing problem as finding a operator to batch size ratio $c$ such that the desired exceedance probability, $ \PP{Q_t^C(n) \geq cn} $ or $ \PP{Q_t^C(n) + B_i(n) > cn} $, is smaller than some target $\epsilon > 0$.
-By normalizing these events by $n$, we can see that the batch scaling limit in Theorem~\ref{delayConv} yields that
+Now that we have developed an understanding of queues with large batch arrivals through connections to storage processes, in this section we will leverage this insight and use the storage process models to staff the batch arrival queue.
+In Section~\ref{model}, we defined the staffing problem as finding a staffing threshold $c$ such that the desired exceedance probability, $ \PP{Q_t^C(n) \geq cn} $, is smaller than some target $\epsilon > 0$.
+We have also discussed how one could consider the probability of other, stricter events, like $\PP{Q_t^C(n) + B_i(n) \geq cn}$.
+By normalizing these events by $n$, we can see that the batch scaling limit in Theorem~\ref{fDelayConv} yields that

 as $n \to \infty$, allowing us to ``staff'' the storage process instead.
 One general approach to this problem would be to take a simulation-based approach, such as the well-known iterative staffing algorithm introduced in \citet{feldman2008staffing}.
-It is thus worth noting that the results of Theorems~\ref{coxThm} and~\ref{delayConv} have an immediate consequence of greatly simplifying the simulation of batch arrival queueing systems.
+It is thus worth noting that the results of Theorems~\ref{fBatchScale} and~\ref{fDelayConv} have an immediate consequence of greatly simplifying the simulation of batch arrival queueing systems.
 For large batch sizes, one can simply simulate a storage process instead.
 This only requires generating random variables for the arrival epochs and jump sizes; one need not simulate service durations.
 In the large batch setting, this can deliver substantial savings in computation complexity, as large batches mean that a large number of service durations must be generated.

+To draw upon results from the storage process literature and calculate explicit staffing levels, we will now assume that we are in the Markovian setting with $N_t$ as a Poisson process with rate $\lambda > 0$ and with exponential service at rate $\mu > 0$.
+In this case, we are able to make use of a closed form expression for the moment generating function of the shot noise process, which is